Skip to content

 Usage:

-networkscan discover host [flags]
+networkscan discover host scan [flags]

 Flags:

--h, --help help for host
+-h, --help help for scan

 --jitter int Jitter percentage (0-100) to randomize sleep delay for stealth scan